 Depending upon the type of energy source used, coatings are applied on metals.
 Along with coatings, the spraying distance holds a significance importance in spray welding process.
 While using oxy-fuels this distance should be between 380-400mm.
 However, when playing with flame, there should be a minimum of 100-200 mm distance.

 Spray-welding process provides you smooth and rigid welds, as its penetration power is high.
 The reason that it is a cost effective method with minimal spatter makes it one of the versatile technique.

 However, only a professional worker can lay hands on this method as missing out the smallest detail can cause a big risk.

-12. Thermit Welding Process
+12. Thermite Welding Process:

-The Thermit Welding process is the outcome of a combination made by a chemical compound response that happens because of the distinction of free energy among aluminum and metal oxide.
+Thermite Welding process is the outcome of a combination made by a chemical compound response that happens because of the distinction of free energy among aluminum and metal oxide.

 This distinction delivers enough warmth to create fluid steel or some other metal and permit without the need for any outside energy.
 It is carried out with or without the use of applied pressure.
 The utilization of filler metal is discretionary.

-All parts for the aluminothermic procedure are utilized as powders or granules.
+All parts for the aluminothermy procedure are utilized as powders or granules.
 Since these two parts are distinctive density wise, they separate consequently and the fluid metal can be utilized for the creation of compounds, unique metals, or for various welding applications.

-13. Solid State Welding Process
+13. Solid State Welding Process:

 All those welding processes in which the parent metal is not melted are known as solid-state welding processes.
 A sound joint is made by applying pressure instead of heat.
 Materials are weld at temperatures below their melting points.
 Hence this process can also be termed at pressure welding.